-- The company offers indexed as well as variable universal life policies which have high growth potential and can accumulate cash value faster than traditional universal life or whole life policies.
+- The company offers indexed as well as variable universal life policies that have high growth potential and can accumulate cash value faster than traditional universal life or whole life policies.

-- The company offers a variety of riders which are designed to enhance the protection offered by its policies.
+- The company offers a variety of riders that are designed to enhance the protection offered by its policies.

 Lincoln National does not offer whole life insurance policies.
 While the company’s term and universal life policies are very good, the lack of whole life policies is certainly a downside.

-There are many people who prefer a level-premium whole life policy with a fixed rate of return over other types of permanent life policies.
-If you are one, you have no option but to look for other companies which offer whole life plans.
+Many people prefer a level-premium whole life policy with a fixed rate of return over other types of permanent life policies.
+If you are one, you have no option but to look for other companies that offer whole life plans.

 Lincoln National Life Insurance Company – Final Thoughts